What is Tai Chi?

 How do I know if the "Instructor" is qualified?

-Your instructor should also be a member of the "Tai Chi Union of Great Britain," which is the largest peer group of mutually-recognizing instructors in the UK - by a country mile.
+Your instructor should also be a member of the "Tai Chi Internal Arts Union for Great Britain," which is the largest peer group of mutually-recognizing instructors in the UK - by a country mile.
 It should raise a red flag if someone isn't listed on the website.

 You can also request a look at their insurance certificate.
 Insurance companies are often quite demanding of their insured's to prove that a client can back up a claim of this or that qualification or level of experience.